 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.50x).